leebyron/til/entries/staff eng archetypes.md

 | <span style="white-space: pre">Mid-level Eng</span>           | 2-6 years in industry.
 Completes moderate projects with autonomy and contributes to the team in other ways.                                      |
 | <span style="white-space: pre">Senior Eng</span>              | 5 or more years experience.
 Accountable for large projects requiring a team and external stakeholders.
 Mentors and improves their team.          |
 | <span style="white-space: pre">Staff+ Eng[^staff-plus]</span> | Typically over 10 years experience.
 Peer to managers, accountable for their team's roadmap and technical vision.
 Then... things get complicated. |

+[^and-designers]:
+    Designers often have a very similar career progression.
+You can generally replace "engineer" with "designer" throughout this entire post.
+A fantastic comparable resource for designers is [staff.design](https://staff.design).

 [^staff-plus]:
     Some companies define titles beyond Staff Eng, like "Senior Staff Eng",